OAuth2 Unicode C Reference Documentation

 Introduced in version 9.5.0.85

-Adds an additional custom query param (name=value) to the request that occurs (internally) to exchange the authorization code for a token.
-This method exists to satisfy OAuth installations that require non-standard/custom query parms.
-This method can be called multiple times, once per additional query parm to be added.
+Adds a custom query parameter (name=value) to the internal request used to exchange the authorization code for a token, accommodating OAuth setups that require non-standard parameters.
+This method can be called multiple times to add multiple query parameters.

 Returns TRUE for success, FALSE for failure.